 - Please attach your resume and cover letter as a single .pdf, do not send a cover letter in the body of the email

-- Put your full name and position in the name of the .pdf, i.e., “JonSmith_Outreach_Application.pdf”
+- Put your full name and position in the name of the .pdf, i.e., “JaneSmith_Outreach_Application.pdf”

 - Please indicate the title of the position(s) for which you are applying in the subject line and on your cover letter.
 It is possible to be considered for multiple positions with one application.

-Our Engagement Fellow works closely with our Communications & Engagement Director (CED) to execute all aspects of engagement and promotion.
+Our Engagement Fellow works closely with our Communications Manager and Executive Director to execute all aspects of engagement and promotion.
 This position is a crash-course in how to promote a working art space and the productions within.
-CounterPULSE believes in creative outreach strategies that involve the audience in the work that is produced in the space.
-The engagement fellow will utilize social networking sites, blogging and other online tools to get the word out about everything that is CounterPULSE.
+CounterPulse believes in creative outreach strategies that involve the audience in the work that is produced in the space.
+The engagement fellow will utilize social networking sites, blogging and other online tools to get the word out about everything that is CounterPulse.
 They follow events from their curatorial inception to the actual performance, helping to shape how we communicate art and ideas.
-They will play a pivotal role in all planning processes and production meetings, developing online interactive tools to engage constituents, event publicity, contributing to the design of CounterPULSE communications collateral, developing strategies to interact with artists and audiences, constituent relationship maintenance, and general office reception.
+They will play a pivotal role in all planning processes and production meetings, developing online interactive tools to engage constituents, event publicity, contributing to the design of CounterPulse communications collateral, developing strategies to interact with artists and audiences, constituent relationship maintenance, and general office reception.
 This fellowship offers the opportunity to learn the ins and outs of social media, engage in the creative process, and practice professional outreach strategies.

 Candidates should have a working knowledge of Google documents, Facebook, Twitter, excellent and professional phone and people skills, and enthusiasm for art and creative problem solving!